usman1372/Json-APIs/README.md

 # Rest-API (JSON) using Express

-**It would include the following APIs**
+**It would include the following APIs using MVC pattern**

 **Get all users list**
-- /users - For Web return Html
+- /users - For Web return HTML
-- api/users - For Mobile applications return JSON
+- api/users - For Mobile applications, return JSON

 **Post**
 - GET/users/1 - Get the user with ID 1